 - Eye Dropper

 - Cotton balls

 - Twine ( we used twisted rope found from our beach clean up work)

 Set up a couple of jars with different water colors.
 Can always choose the intensity of the color you want by adding couple more drops.
 Place the eye dropper close by and have child practice using it.

 Bring out the cotton balls and glue.
-Start to glue the cotton balls to the mat board, in random order.
-Have child take the eye dropper select a color and ask them to color each of the cotton balls, drop by drop.
+Start to glue the cotton balls to the mat board.
+Have child take the eye dropper, select a color and ask them to color each of the cotton balls, drop by drop.
 Definitely a great fine motor skills activity.